drdj85/aws-spotter/readme.md

     AWS CLI configuration

 For more details, refer to the AWS SDK Documentation.

-Contributing
+### Contributing

 Feel free to open issues or submit pull requests to improve this tool.
-Contributions are welcome!
+Contributions are welcome although this was created for fun so maintaining isn't my highest concern.

 ### Acknowledgments

 Special thanks to the [awespottr](https://github.com/arithmetric/awespottr) repository by [arithmetric](https://github.com/arithmetric) for inspiring this project.